Tamara Syomina: Biography

 She graduated from the actor's workshop led by Olga Pyzhova at VGIK in 1961.

 In 1959 Mikhail Schweitzer invited Syomina for the role of Katyusha Maslova in the film adaptation of Leo Tolstoy's novel Resurrection.

-On the set Schweitzer and Milkina, his wife and constant assistant, continually helped the young actress.
-Once Schweitzer noted that Syomina is too thin and asked if she read Tolstoy's novel: in it Katyusha Maslova is a rather plump woman, even stout.
-And then everyone at the VGIK hostel was on a mission to "save" Tamara: food was always brought to her so that she quickly gained necessary physical form for the role.
+On the set Schweitzer and Milkina, his wife and assistant, continually helped the young actress.
+Once Schweitzer noted that Syomina was too thin and asked if she read Tolstoy's novel.
+In the novel, Katyusha Maslova is described as a plump woman, even stout.
+Everyone at the VGIK hostel was then on a mission to "save" Syomina.
+Food was always brought to her so that she could quickly gain weight for the role.

 Immediately after the playing the role of Katyusha the actress was bombarded with offers to play fallen women.
 But Syomina immediately realized how detrimental it would be to get typecast and rejected all of these proposals.

 For her role in Resurrection readers of the magazine Soviet Screen recognized Syomina as the best actress of 1961.
 The film was successfully shown in different countries, and in 1962 at the XV Locarno International Film Festival Syomina was awarded the FIPRESCI prize for best female acting.
 She was also recognized as the best actress at the film festival in Mar del Plata International Film Festival in Argentina.
 Her acting in the film was praised Federico Fellini and Giulietta Masina.
 Since 1961 she worked as an actress at the National Film Actors' Theatre.

 Personal life

 On the second course Syomina married her fellow VGIK student Vladimir Prokofiev and their marriage lasted until his very death.
 Unlike his wife, Prokofiev who had undeniable talent did not become widely known in the cinematic medium.
-However audiences are familiar his voice.
-For more than thirty years Prokofiev dubbed movies on Gorky Film Studio.
+However audiences are familiar with his voice: for more than thirty years Prokofiev dubbed movies on Gorky Film Studio.
 Since the late 1980s, Syomina did not act much in film, in 1988 her husband had a stroke, and the next 17 years Tamara Petrovna devoted to caring for her husband.
 After his death on 25 September 2005 from the effects of a stroke, Syomina did not remarry.
 The actress did not have children.